Ten Motorhoming Tips

 While choosing your ideal leisure vehicle you may wish to consider the following key elements:-

 - Overall vehicle size - Consider the height and width as well as the length.
-If you're planning to go down country roads in Cornwall, rural France or elsewhere in Europe forget a bulky coachbuilt, go too small and you'll only be one step above camping.
+If you're planning to go down country roads in Cornwall, rural France and Europe forget a bulky coachbuilt, you will not see 'the road less travelled', go too small and you'll only be one step above camping.

-- Build quality - avoid paper wrapped lightweight ply with plastic tap-on bead (used by most major manufacturers) remember what taps on taps off and the exposed paper finish will deteriorate rapidly.
-Check the overall build quality for substance - grade of material, catches, hinges and fittings are often a source of penny pinching and replacing them will be time consuming and extra hassle.
+- Build quality - Check the overall build quality for substance and grade of materials - catches, hinges and fittings are often a source of penny pinching and replacing them will be time consuming and extra hassle.

-- The insulation of your vehicle - Avoid single glazed side and rear windows at all costs, they will not keep you warm in winter or cool in summer, they will run with condensation and will invariably have some kind of non-blackout, flimsy curtain arrangement, often this type of window will not open either.
-This aspect is very often not obvious at first glance, it is extremely important and can easily be overlooked, if you have double glazing at home, surely you'll want double glazing in your motorhome.
+- The insulation of your vehicle - avoid single glazed side and rear windows at all costs, they will not keep you warm in winter or cool in summer, they will run with condensation and will invariably have some kind of non-blackout, flimsy curtain arrangement, often this type of window will not open either.
+This aspect is very often not obvious at first glance, it is extremely important and can easily be overlooked, if you have double glazing at home, surely you'll want double glazing in your motorhome.nd can easily be overlooked, if you have double glazing at home, surely you'll want double glazing in your motorhome.

-- Workable kitchen with a good size fridge and everything to hand - Drawer storage is the key to easy accessibility, watch out for valuable kitchen storage taken up by the gas box.
+- Workable kitchen with a good size fridge and everything to hand - drawer storage is the key to easy accessibility, watch out for valuable kitchen storage taken up by the gas box.
 A place for everything and everything in it's place.
-Choose your hob, oven, grill or microwave preference to cooking, ensure the hob is well ventilated near the door, not in the lounge immediately adjacent to soft furnishings.
+Choose your hob, oven/grill preference to suit your cooking style and ensure the hob is well ventilated near the door, not near the lounge area adjacent to soft furnishings.

-- Loo, washroom and shower - A fitted flushable loo, washbasin and shower with trigger shower head will give you independent washing facilities, however, it is probable that when on site you will use the facilities provided.
+- Loo, washroom and shower - a fitted flushable loo, washbasin and shower will give you independent washing facilities, however, it is probable that when on site you will use the facilities provided.
 Don't be fooled a Porta-potti is barely adequate.

 - A comprehensive base vehicle package should include passenger and driver airbags and adequate payload (500kgs).
 Add other options such as cab aircon, reversing sensors, alloy wheels etc to suit your budget - your safety, travelling comfort and resale value are key here!

 - Versatile alfresco solutions including outside table use and a wind-out awning.
-Add a solar panel for added independence and a healthy trickle charge to your batteries.
-For easy access ensure that all service points i.e. water filling and drainage, cassette loo and hook up are all located on the offside of the vehicle away from the immediate sitting area outside your vehicle (nearside).
+A solar panel adds independence and a healthy trickle charge to your batteries.
+For easy access ensure that all service points i.e. water filling and drainage, cassette loo and hook up are all located on the offside of the vehicle away from the immediate sitting area outside your sliding door.